M-Z-5474/M-Z-5474/README.md

 ### 💡 Personal Insight

 When I’m not training models or debugging code, you’ll find me lost in deep thoughts — probably over a hot cup of **Chaye ☕**, the official drink of machine learning (at least in my world).
-I enjoy solving problems independently, always striving to find the best possible solution.
+I enjoy solving problems, always striving to find the best possible solution.

 🧠 *"Learning AI is not about knowing everything — it's about solving real problems, one step at a time."*